WidgetOptions/widget-options/readme.txt

 <h4>Easily Move WordPress Widgets without dragging</h4>
 Increase productivity and widgets management by moving any widgets easily by clicking a link and selecting the sidebar widget area instead of drag and drop!
 Elegant option specially on smaller screen devices such as mobile.

+<h4>Import & Export Widgets and Widget Area Backup</h4>
+You can now import and export WordPress widgets easily and create any backup of specific sidebar widget areas.
+Move widgets to another websites at ease.

 <h4>View your changes live!</h4>
 This plugin is customizer ready for easier customization.
 View your changes live before saving it, <strong>not just better control but a time saver plugin!</strong>

 <h3>Pagebuilder by SiteOrigin Plugin Compatible since version 3.1</h3>
 Extend your SiteOrigin Pagebuilder powered website's widget panels control and management using Widget Options!
 Restrict devices visibility, change alignments, hide widget panel title, add custom classes and control visibility using display widget logic option! <br /><strong>Pagebuilder by SiteOrigin Plugin + Widget Options = Total Freedom!</strong>

+<h3>Elementor Pagebuilder Ready</h3>
+Extend Widget Options visibility restrictions to elementor widgets!
+You can now have same widget management feature available to your Elementor powered websites.

 <blockquote>
 <p><strong>Upgrade to Extended Widget Options</strong><br />